 Before buying an investment property, you need financing.
 Using leverage is simply using other people’s money to make more money for you.

 How can you make a business partnership with your spouse work without damaging your romantic partnership?
 Andrew and I are doing just that.
 Here’s how.

 The money and math behind investing in real estate.
-If you want to invest in real estate you will need to be able to do some basic math.
+If you want to buy an investment property you will need to be able to do some basic math.

 Tipping was once reserved for places like restaurants and 15% was considered sufficient.
 Now everyone wants a tip and 15% is a relic.
 Has it gone too far?

-This is the first in a four-part series explaining how to buy rental properties.
-No flipping here.
-I’m going to teach you how to generate passive income and how to be a landlord.
+This is the first in a four-part series explaining how to buy an investment property, teach you to generate passive income and how to be a landlord.

 The average American wedding costs over $25,000.
 Andrew and I did it for half that.
 I’ll share our money saving secrets for a beautiful wedding.

 You can spend big bucks impressing your special someone on Valentine’s Day or you can use my bootleg methods to save some cash while still getting some.